unixpickle/gym-socket-api/doc/README.md

 This is action type 0.

-The data inside the action is a JSON string for the space's `from_jsonable` method.
+The JSON format is similar to the action space's `to_jsonable` method.
+However, tuples are encoded as a list of elements rather than as a list of lists of elements.

 ## Observations